 Claiming dependents and itemizing deductions is an effective way to save money on your income taxes.
-Each dependent you claim allows you to reduce your taxable income by one exemption.
+Each dependent you claim allows you to reduce your taxable income by one exemption for tax years prior to 2018 and will allow you to receive a tax credit for tax years beginning in 2018 and beyond.
 Get a step-by-step overview on how to take advantage of itemizing your taxes when claiming dependents in this article on tax tips.

 Step 1: Form 1040

 List all dependents you are claiming on the first page of your Form 1040.
 You will need to enter each dependent's full name, Social Security number and their relationship to you.
-On the second page of your tax return, you can claim an exemption for each dependent you list.
-The exemption is a fixed amount that generally increases each year, and reduces your taxable income in the same way a deduction does.
+On the second page of your tax return, you can claim an exemption deduction (tax years 2017 and earlier) or a child/dependent tax credit (tax years beginning in 2018) for each qualifying dependent you list.

 Step 3: Itemize your deductions

 Use Schedule A to itemize your deductions.
 The instructions to the Schedule A list all the types of expenses you can itemize.
-The schedule requires you to report each expense in one of seven categories.
+The schedule requires you to report each of the expense categories.
 When you complete Schedule A, be aware that each category of expenses may have limitations on the amount you can deduct.

 Step 4: Include deductions with tax return

 Transfer your total itemized deductions to the second page of your tax return.
-This amount and your exemptions are subtracted from your adjusted gross income to arrive at your taxable income.
+This amount is subtracted from your adjusted gross income along with any other deduction to arrive at your taxable income.
 This final income amount is the total that is subject to income tax rates.

 Let TurboTax do the hard work for you